ebarlas/wave-tracker-led-matrix/README.md

 # Overview
 Wave Tracker LED Matrix is a desktop digital art piece that displays buoy observation metrics on an LED matrix.
-It is be powered by an internet-connected Raspberry Pi Zero W and a 16x32 Adafruit LED matrix.
+It is powered by an internet-connected Raspberry Pi Zero W and a 16x32 Adafruit LED matrix.
 The system is driven by two separate software modules.
 First, a C++ program that scrolls an image across the display using GPIO pins to communicate with the LED matrix.
 This software is built atop the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.